chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 This version has a space complexity of _O(m)_ and a time complexity of _O(m+n)_.
 By using a map to store the values in the first array, we reduce the time complexity of the program from quadratic time to linear.

 We trade space for time in other ways.
 For example, we sometimes use caching to store frequently requested data instead of re-querying a database.
-At the cost of more space (the memory of the caches), we reduce the time it takes the application to serve client requests.
+We can serve client requests more quickly at the cost of the memory of the caches.

 ![Application caching](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628010158/Blog/4b49a861-2d8f-4c38-9b85-9cd25e892fab.png)